-The figures have been rounded to the nearest £000.
+The figures have been rounded to the nearest £000

 FRS 102 allows a qualifying entity certain disclosure exemptions.
-The company has taken advantage of the following exemptions in its financial statements:
+The company has taken advantage of the following exemptions in the financial statements:

-- from preparing a statement of cash flows; - from preparing certain financial instruments required under Section 11 and 12 of FRS 102; - · from disclosure of key management compensation in total; and - from disclosing transactions that are wholly owned within the same group.
+- from preparing a statement of cash flows; - from disclosing certain financial instruments required under Section 11 and 12 of FRS 102; - · from disclosure of key management compensation in total; and - from disclosing related party transactions that are wholly owned within the same group.